caglai/Baytree/readme.md

 Runs the server locally at port 5001.
 Database starts at port 27017.
 You can connect through MongoDB Compass.
 ### Deployment
 The app is deployed using Nginx for server and PM2 for running `npm start` for both frontend and backend in the background. "production" branch has the final tested version that is deployed.
-For testing purposes, we created an admin with email "admin@bt.com" and multiple users that can found on mentors list from admin account.
-All of them have the same password: 1234.

 ## Build Directions
 ### Frontend